Missouri State Bears football: Conference championships

 Missouri State have won ten conference championships in their history.
 The Bears won 7 championships in the MIAA, 2 championships in the Gateway, and one in the Missouri Valley.
 The first conference championship was won in 1928 under coach Arthur Briggs.
 Jesse Branch is the only coach to win multiple conference championships.
-The 1928,1990, 2020 championships were shared titles.
+The 1928, 1990, 2020 championships were shared titles.
 The Bears won their most recent conference championship in 2020, when they shared the conference title with North Dakota and South Dakota State.
 This title ended the 30 year conference championship drought.

 Postseason appearances

 Division I-AA/FCS playoffs

-Missouri State has appeared in the FCS playoffs three times.
+Missouri State has appeared in the NCAA Division I FCS playoffs four times.
 Under head coach Jesse Branch, the Bears made two straight trips in 1989 and 1990.
-In 1989 they drew a first round matchup with the Maine Black Bears.
-Missouri State won 38–35 and advanced to play the Stephen F. Austin Lumberjacks in the Quarterfinals where they lost 55–25.
+In 1989 they drew a first round matchup with Maine.
+Missouri State won 38–35 and advanced to play Stephen F. Austin in the quarterfinals where they lost 55–25.
 Missouri State made it to the playoffs again in the 1990 season.
-They played at home against the Idaho Vandals and lost 41–35.
-Bobby Petrino led the Bears to their 3rd playoff appearance in 2020 and the team lost at North Dakota 44-10.
-Missouri State made their 4th playoff appearance in 2021 when they hosted UT Martin in the first round.
-All of the Bears playoff appearances have come in back to back years, 1989-1990 and 2020-2021.
+They played at home against Idaho and lost 41–35.
+Bobby Petrino led the Bears to their third playoff appearance in 2020 and the team lost at North Dakota 44–10.
+Missouri State made their fourth playoff appearance in 2021 and lost to UT Martin 32–31.
+All of the Bears playoff appearances have come in back to back years, 1989–1990 and 2020–2021.
 Their all time record is 1–4.